How to Pass the NCLEX-RN Exam On Your First Try

 Once you’ve completed a nursing program, we recommend you take a week or two to relax and enjoy your free time before registering for the NCLEX exam.

-Nursing school can take a lot out of you, and you’ll need recuperate both mentally and physically before studying for the exam.
+Nursing school can take a lot out of you, and you’ll need to recuperate both mentally and physically before studying for the exam.

 7 Simple Steps to Register for the NCLEX-RN Exam